 You can get started without a lot of experience.
 Plenty of online proofreading jobs pay upwards of $50 an hour.

 In this article, we'll explore what proofreading is, the opportunities, the tools to use, and the best online proofreading jobs available.

-Proofreading is a type of online job that focuses on identifying and fixing spelling and grammatical errors in a piece of text.
+Proofreading is an online job that focuses on identifying and fixing spelling and grammatical errors in a text.
 The text can be a standard blog post, a sales copy, eBooks, web content, a landing page document, or an academic paper.

 Proofreading doesn’t always involve rephrasing sentences or restricting the section of a piece of content, although it may be a requirement in some cases.

 When it comes to the requirements, proofreading doesn’t demand so much from you other than strong reading and editing skills.
-If your grammar is up to the standard and your spelling skills are above average, you can start making money right away.
+You can start making money immediately if your grammar is up to the standard and your spelling skills are above average.

 However, this proofreading is something you want to pursue long-term, you’re going to have to rack up some skills and experience to become good at it.